 The Nurturing Healthy Behaviors appropriation makes up a portion of the public investment in "Rooted in Relationships," a public-private Nebraska initiative that builds the capacity of local communities to enhance the social-emotional development of young children up to age 8.
 Private funds established the project in 2013, with a state General Fund appropriation following in 2014 after initial promising results.
-In FY 2019, Rooted in Relationships expanded to 21 Nebraska counties.
+Rooted in Relationships is currently at work in 27 Nebraska counties.